First Time User? Sign Up Now

 You will need to take off any jewelry.
 You may need to take off all or most of your clothes.
 You will be given a gown to wear during the test.

 You will likely have an intravenous (IV) line in a vein in your arm so your doctor can give you medicine or fluids if needed.
-A device called a pulse oximeter, which measures oxygen levels in your blood, may be clipped to your finger or ear.
 Small pads or patches (electrodes) are placed on your arms, chest, or legs to record your heart rate and rhythm.

 A round cylinder or rectangular box that takes the pictures during fluoroscopy will be moved above you.
 The fluoroscope will move under you during the test.